MatijaBas/rugby-shop/README.md

 The online Rugby Shop is a great way to meet these needs because:
 - The website has been designed to provide a clear view of product visitors are looking for.
-- In navbar , visitors can find Home, Login and Register, Shop button with all products where they can search for specific product, Reviews and Cart
+- In navbar, visitors can find Home, Login and Register, Shop button with all products where they can search for specific product, Reviews and Cart
 - Buyers can leave review if they are logged in

 ### Business Goals